roura356a/csk/intl.en-US/Release notes/System Component change Records/Storage/storage-operator.md

 ---
-keyword: [Storage Operator, Storage Operator release notes]
+keyword: [storage-operator, release notes for storage-operator]
 ---

 # storage-operator

-Storage Operator is a component that is used to manage the lifecycle of the storage components provided by Container Service for Kubernetes \(ACK\).
-This topic introduces Storage Operator and lists the latest changes to Storage Operator.
+The storage-operator component is used to manage the lifecycle of storage components.
+This topic describes the release notes for storage-operator.

 ## Introduction